artemave/REST-assured/README.markdown

 ## Usage

-REST-assured is all about doubles.
-Double is a stub/spy of HTTP request.
+REST-assured uses doubles to stub/spy on HTTP request.
 Create one that has the same request fullpath and method as the one your app is sending to a service it depends on (e.g. twitter) and then convience your app that REST-assured is that dependency (e.g. by swapping endpoints - twitter.com to localhost:4578 - in test environment).

-### Ruby Client
+### Ruby API

 REST-assured provides client library to work with doubles.
 Check out 'Ruby API' section in [live documentation](https://www.relishapp.com/artemave/rest-assured) for full reference.